Statue of Politician Killed by a Blizzard

 None of this is mentioned on the base of his statue, which merely gives his name, and leaves people wondering who is the guy with the funny name.

-On March 12, 1888, while on his way to the New York Club on 25th Street, Conkling nearly froze to death in Union Square during a blizzard.
+On March 12, 1888, while stubbornly walking uptown in a blizzard (he refused to pay what he considered an inflated cab fare), Conkling nearly froze to death in Union Square.
 He never recovered, and died, age 58, on April 18.